B.A., Williams College (1998)

 Professor Bolten is a development anthropologist whose interests range from understanding youth aspiration in the wake of civil war to the politics of chimpanzee conservation in unprotected forest fragments.
 She has conducted research in Sierra Leone since 2003, and in Botswana from 1996 to 2002.
 She teaches in the anthropology program and in the Joan B. Kroc Institute for International Peace Studies, is also a fellow in the Kellogg Institute for International Studies, and is a concurrent Associate Professor in Africana Studies.
 Professor Bolten is also a member of the Eck Institute for Global Health, and is a core faculty member of the Keough School for Global Affairs, which houses the institutes.

 Her first book, I Did It to Save My Life: Love and Survival in Sierra Leone (University of California Press, 2012) analyzed how personal narration of survival during Sierra Leone’s ten-year civil war illuminated a moral and social framework orientated towards care and material investment in others.
 Related articles appear in American Anthropologist, The Journal of Modern African Studies, The Journal of Political Ecology, Ethnologie Française, Comparative Studies in Society and History, and African Conflict and Peacebuilding Review.
-She is currently writing her second book project, titled Our Slice of the Cake: Youth and Social Politics in Urban Sierra Leone.
+Her second book, titled Serious Youth in Sierra Leone: An Ethnography of Generation and Globalization is forthcoming with Oxford University Press.
 Articles related to this project appear in The Journal for Anthropological Research, Anthropological Quarterly, and The Journal of Human Rights.
-This current writing project analyzes how youth orient their schooling, employment, politics, and even their dress and socialization habits around the idea of being “taken seriously” by adults.
+The book analyzes how youth orient their schooling, employment, politics, and even their dress and comportment around the practices designed to be "taken seriously" by adults.

 In 2017 Professor Bolten co-edited a special journal issue on the Ebola epidemic in Anthropological Quarterly.